Maintained by: David J. Birnbaum (djbpitt@gmail.com)

 In this activity we’re going to require our median function to accept a single parameter, which must be a sequence of one or more doubles.
 This means that it will raise an error if we call it with an empty sequence, with a sequence that includes non-numerical values, or with more than one argument.
 If we call it with valid input, it will return a single numerical value, which will be a double that represents the computed median of the input sequence.

-The XSLT element <xsl:function>
+The XSLT element <xsl:function> creates a

 user-defined function.
 A user-defined function, just like a standard XPath function,